pimshanokn/notMessyBot/README.md

 Not Messy Bot provides information about Messier object through various customizable commands.

 ## Preview
 Commands of Not Messy Bot can be viewed by command !commandsList.
-There are 4 commands: !ranM, !objInfo, !seasonM, and !ultimate.
+There are 4 commands: !ranM, !objInfo, !seasonM, and !ultimate. <br />
 <img src='https://i.imgur.com/4mwJ5UR.png' title='commandsListScreenshot' width='600' alt='commandsListScreenshot' />

 ### !ranM